 We’re in the process of writing reviews of all the major US legal betting sites.
 It seems more sites are opening every day thanks to favorable legislation and growing interest in licensed gambling options.
 See our brand-spanking-new list of betting site reviews here.

-The purpose of these reviews is to give you an unbiased look at what each site has to offer in terms of gambling options and overall quality.
+The purpose of these reviews is to give you an unbiased look at what each site has to offer in terms of gambling options, payment processing, and overall quality.
 We’re happy to report that licensed betting sites are obligated by law to provide a certain basic level of quality for customers.
 Licensed operators are required to segregate player funds and abide by strict regulations pertaining to payout odds, randomness and transparency.

 One of the advantages you get with doing business at legal betting sites is that they all operate on US soil.
 If an operator got the brilliant idea to run off with player funds, he would be in a whole heap of criminal and civil trouble.
 This is a far cry from the situation we have in the unregulated offshore industry where operators come and go and often make up the rules as they go.